 1 tablespoon half-and-half

-- On a lightly floured surface, roll 1 tablespoon of dough at a time into a 7-inch rope.
+- Place 1 tablespoon of dough at a time on a lightly floured surface and roll into a 7-inch rope.

-- Bring the ends of the rope together and twist to make a ribbon-like shape.
+- Bring the ends together and twist to form a ribbon.

-- In the small mixing bowl, combine the egg yolk and half-and-half.
+- In the small bowl, combine the egg yolk and half-and-half.

-- Use a paper towel or pastry brush to brush the tops of the cookies with the mixture.
+- Use a paper towel or pastry brush to brush the cookies with the mixture.